 Furthermore, given $0<\gamma<\alpha$, there is $0<\rho_1\leqslant \bar\rho$ and $C>0$, independent of $\varepsilon$, such that, for any solution $[t_0,\infty)\ni t \mapsto (v^\varepsilon(t),z^\varepsilon(t))\in H^1(\Omega)$ of \eqref{sist_acoplado},

-\end{theo} \begin{proof} The proof is standard and was made in several papers, see e.g. \cite{Arrieta,A.N.Carvalho2010,Henry1980}.
-In \cite{Arrieta} it was shown how to estimate the convergence \eqref{convergence_unstable_manifold}.
-Once we have established the spaces and estimates, we outline what was done in these works.
+\end{theo} \begin{proof} The proof is standard and it has been made in several papers, see for example \cite{Arrieta,A.N.Carvalho2010,Henry1980}.
+In \cite{Arrieta} it has shown how to estimate the convergence \eqref{convergence_unstable_manifold}.
+Once we have established the spaces and estimates necessary to the proof in the previous sections, we outline what has been done in these works.

 Consider the set